 The BookBeat library

 The most obvious way in which audiobook services differ from one another is their subscription model.
-But what’s much more important for most listeners is what you actually get.
+But what’s just as important for us listeners is what we actually get.

 E.g., Kindle Unlimited offers unlimited listening.
-However, their service includes audiobooks that were published by one of Amazon’s own imprints, not the latest HarperAudio bestseller.
+However, I have noticed that their service includes almost exclusively audiobooks that were published by one of Amazon’s own imprints, not the latest HarperAudio bestseller.

 Audible Plus also offers unlimited listening.
-But this catalog consists mainly of Audible Studios and Audible Originals productions.
+But in this catalog, I find mainly Audible Studios and Audible Originals productions.

-These titles can rarely be found on the New York Times bestseller lists and are probably not your current book club pick, either.
+These titles rarely make it onto the New York Times bestseller lists and are probably not your current book club pick, either.

 And while these subscriptions are great, many audiobook listeners want to get access to books they find on “best of” lists or that they saw in a brick-and-mortar store.

-BookBeat actually has many bestsellers, current TikTok hits, and books you hear about everywhere!
+BookBeat actually has many bestsellers, current TikTok hits, and books we hear about everywhere!

 For example, you can borrow The Woman in Me by Britney Spears here and Making It So by Patrick Stewart.